By Beth Mares RP (Ontario)

 Why is privacy important for successful psychotherapy?

-With various governments, commercial data miners and hackers prowling the internet these days, governments processing phone calls, and technology that can overhear conversations in offices from a remote location, privacy is not absolute.
+With various governments, commercial data miners and hackers prowling the internet these days, governments processing the general public’s phone calls, and technology that can overhear conversations in offices from a remote location, privacy is not absolute.
 However a little knowledge and care can make communications reasonably secure.
 Gmail, Hushmail and some others are encrypted in transit, and rather than use Skype, your counsellor should use a PIPEDA compliant platform such as Vsee, which is specially designed to transmit confidential medical information and would be very difficult to crack.

-If you are being treated in an office, and just working via internet when it is more convenient, there should not be an issue.
-If you are considering working with a cyber therapist whose office is not accessible to you, any qualified psychotherapist, psychologist or addiction counsellor who offers services online will ask about you, your situation and the problem in an initial session so as to offer guidance.
+Any qualified psychotherapist, psychologist or addiction counsellor who offers services online will ask about you, your situation and the problem in an initial session so as to offer guidance.

 There are other reasons you might decide to travel to an office if you live in a large centre and have plenty of options.
 For example, for some people it may be more difficult to do trauma work or other in-depth emotional work if the guide and support-person is not physically present.
 Marital therapy can be more difficult remotely, at least if the partners are both using the same device and can’t see each other’s faces; however, these disadvantages can be outweighed by considerations of practicality or privacy.
 There are some psychotherapy methods which cannot be used in internet therapy, though the main methods can.
-In general, distance is rarely an obstacle when the client mainly requires practical help, and for many people it also works well for in-depth healing.
+In general, distance is rarely an obstacle when the client mainly requires practical help, and for many people it also works just as well for in-depth healing.